 Please, contact artist if interested in purchasing.

-Shipping and handling cost can be obtained at that time via inquiry.
+Therefore, exact shipping and handling cost should be obtained at that time via inquiry.

 acrylic paint, acrylic satin varnish